usgs/geomag-algorithms/readme_dependency_install.md

 <a name="windows"></a>
 ### Windows ###

+## Install ##
 1. You will need a terminal tool for Windows.
 We used [Git Bash][] to test these steps, but [Cygwin][] or another unix-like editor should work fine too.

   - Choosing PATH environment: We recommend the __last option__ here to include Unix tools, but if you don't understand what that entails then use the _second option_ which still adds Git to your system PATH.
-  - Besides that, keep all of the defaults.
+  - Besides that, all of the defaults should be sufficient.

-1. Install the newest release of [Node][] for Windows, using the Windows Installer (.msi).
-  - Use all of the defaults.

 1. Install [Anaconda][], which includes `numpy`, `scipy` and `flake8`.
   - We recommend using "Just Me" for the install to avoid potential admin